 The use of laser treatment on the skin is rapidly advancing and ever-changing.
 Laser treatments are commonly the first thing that comes to people’s mind when they have clinical and aesthetic concerns such as facial rejuvenation, mole removal, pigment lightening, scar improvement and improving facial redness and vascularity.

-Since Dr. Goldman, the father of dermatologic laser surgery, published his first work on the use of laser on skin diseases in 1963, there has been a greater understanding of skin’s clinical response to laser treatment.
+Since Dr Goldman, the father of dermatologic laser surgery, published his first work on the use of a laser on skin diseases in 1963, there has been a greater understanding of skin’s clinical response to laser treatment.
 Today, dermatologists are able to use better and more powerful laser to treat more clinical problems and to improve clinical outcome.

 Similarly, Intense Pulsed Light (IPL), has the ability to specifically treat blood vessels, pigmentation and stimulate new collagen formation.

 Although laser is fascinating, it is not a magic bullet that can solve all skin problems.
 Laser surgery is only as good as the doctor who uses it and skin laser therapy is not without risk.

 Q-switch ND-YAG lasers e.g. Helios III or Picosecond lasers are currently the best lasers for pigment removal treatment.
 Using these lasers on correctly diagnosed skin pigmentation e.g. freckles, sun spots and melasma often produce excellent results.
 There is usually minimal or no downtime at all.

 Laser toning with Helios III or IPL treatments with M22 OPT lighten the appearance of facial pigmentation and give one a refreshing look.
 In addition, it improves skin texture, reduces the tiny blood vessels and redness of rosacea.
 Increasingly, people are doing facial rejuvenation treatment with laser toning or IPL regularly at monthly or bi-monthly interval to keep their skin looking dewy and bright!